 To facilitate workshops and meetings to brief planners and public health officers on emerging opportunities presented by National Planning Policy Framework.

-Key outputs for 2024-25:
+Key output for 2024-25:

 Insight work in Year 1 of this project illustrated that housing providers can play a central role in tackling food insecurity and promoting healthier diets among their residents.
 We are therefore developing a new workstream for the Project that is aiming to facilitate and galvanise work across the housing sector to promote access to, and consumption of, affordable and healthier food.